Gifu Castle

 How do I get to Gifu Castle?

 The nearest station is Gifu Station (JR Tokaido Main Line / Takayama Main Line).
-It is approximately a 60-minute walk from the station.
+From there it is about 60 minutes on foot.
 Bus from Gifu Station to the Kinkazan Ropeway base station (approx. 15 min).
 Ropeway ride to the summit takes about 4 minutes.
 Walking the trail to the summit takes 40–60 minutes.
-Parking: Parking available at the ropeway base (Kinkazan Ropeway Sanroku Station).
-Fee applies.
-Accessible with a JR Pass.

 How much does Gifu Castle cost to enter?